 Direct Federal Subsidized Loans

 All US citizens or eligible non-citizens with financial need enrolled at least half-time in a degree program are eligible to apply.
 Loans range in amount from $200-$5,500.
-To apply, you must file FAFSA, complete a Direct Federal Loan Master Promissory Note, Entrance Counseling, and Annual Student Loan Acknowledgment.
+To apply, you must file a FAFSA, complete a Direct Federal Loan Master Promissory Note and Entrance Counseling.

 Direct Federal Unsubsidized Loans

 All US citizens or eligible non-citizens enrolled at least half-time in a degree program are eligible to apply.
 Loans range in amount from $200-$12,500.
-To apply, you must file FAFSA, complete a Direct Federal Loan Master Promissory Note, Entrance Counseling, and Annual Student Loan Acknowledgment
+To apply, you must file a FAFSA, complete a Direct Federal Loan Master Promissory Note and Entrance Counseling.

 Federal Nursing Loans